ContentSquare/chproxy/README.md

     allow_cors: true

     # Requests per minute limit for the given input user.
+    #
+    # By default there is no per-minute limit.
     requests_per_minute: 4

     # The maximum number of requests that may wait for their chance